 The schools and colleges included in the bursary scheme are Abbot Beyne School, Burton & South Derbyshire College, De Ferrers Specialist Technology College, John Taylor High School, Paget High School, Paulet High School, Blessed Robert Sutton Catholic Sports College and Derby Grammar School.

-Each bursary award is currently £500 per annum for three years.
+Each bursary award is currently £500 per annum for years one to three of a university degree course.
 Care should be taken when submitting applications as the current policy of the Charity is to award a maximum of 40 bursaries a year and competition is fierce.

 The Charity awards grants to individuals for a variety of other purposes including;